Background: Graft acceptance against immunity is one of the major challenges in solid organ transplant.

-Immunosuppressive medications have effectively improved the post-transplantation outcome; however it has its own
+Immunosuppressive medications have effectively improved the post-transplantation outcome however, it

-limitations.
-Genetic polymorphisms in drug-metabolizing enzymes have been identified as the potential targets in
+has its own limitations.
+Genetic polymorphisms in drug-metabolizing enzymes have been identified as the potential

-developing a pharmacogenetic strategy, to individualize drug dose and also in preventing the adverse events.
+targets in developing a pharmacogenetic strategy, to individualize drug dose and also in preventing the

-Results: Acute rejection (AR) was observed in 5.88% of the transplant recipients, whereas, acute tubular necrosis (ATNs)
+Results: Acute rejection (AR) was observed in 5.88% of the transplant recipients whereas acute tubular necrosis

-was observed in 7.45% of the patients, within early stage of the maintenance phase.
-Infections, such as urinary tract
+(ATNs) was observed in 7.45% of the patients within early stage of the maintenance phase.
+Infections such

 as urinary tract infection (UTI) and cytomegalovirus (CMV) infection were observed in 11.37% and 12.16% of

 the patients.
 The AUC of mycophenolate was significantly higher in patients with increased risk for infections.

 ABCC2 -24 C>T c.3972C>T polymorphisms and ABCB1 3435 C-allele were associated with reduced risk for